How to Get Your Home Back After a Tax Sale: Redeem It or Pursue Legal Options

 • Setting aside (overturning) the sale.
 In some situations, you might be able to invalidate a completed tax sale.

-So, if you've defaulted on your property taxes and lost your home in a tax sale, you could be able to get it back, depending on state law and the circumstances.
+So, if you've defaulted on your property taxes and lost your home in a tax sale, you might be able to get it back, depending on state law and the circumstances.

 How Do Property Tax Sales Work?